Committed To Protecting Your Parenting Rights

 - Sole or partial decision-making rights about your child’s education, health care, religious upbringing and other important factors.

 - Equal parenting time or primary residential time, which means that the child will live with one parent and the other parent will have visitation rights.

 When you hire us, we will work to obtain an out-of-court agreement, which can limit the impact this issue has on the relationship with your child and help you save money.
+We can also work with you to modify an agreement that you currently have in place, if possible.
 As a former prosecutor, attorney Mathers is prepared to go to court to defend your interests.

 How The Best Interest Of The Child Standard Affects Your Parenting Rights